DMGithinji/countpesa-web-app/README.md

 ## Project Structure

-The app has the following pages:
+The app has the following views:

 - Dashboard for overview metrics
 - Transaction listing and filtering
 - Category management
 - Accounts analysis
 - AI chat assistant (Sidepanel)

+Being a simple web app,it uses a layered architecture with the following structure:

 ```
 src/